amgoncalves/sassy-twitter/README.md

 ### nt0.1

-* License file and documentation for routes and database schema were added to the repo.
+* License file and documentation for routes and sql database schema were added to the repo.
 This was done together as a group.
 * A pilot project (pilot-project/mongo-evite) using mongodb was added by Shuai.
 * UI design and prototype is completed by Si.

 ### nt0.2

 * Create Heroku account and documentation is done by Alyssa.
+* Change sql database schema to nonsql database sql by Shuai and Si.
+* A pilot project (pilot-project/sinatra-bootstrap-master) testing navigation bar feature was added by Shuai.
+* A pilot project (pilot-project/twitterwhack_test) testing the hover card feature was added by Shuai.
+* The database models of User, Profile and Hashtag were implemented and tested by Shuai.

 ## Documentation